Compress stored data

 All systems have periods of peak and low load.
 From a hardware-efficiency perspective, we are more efficient with hardware if we minimise the impact of request spikes with an implementation that allows an even utilization of components.
 From an energy-efficiency perspective, we are more efficient with energy if we ensure that idle resources are kept to a minimum.

 Applications consume CPU even when they are not actively in use.
 For example, background timers, garbage collection, health checks, etc. Even when the application is shut down, the underlying hardware is consuming idle power.
-This can also happen with development and test applications or hardware in out-of-office hours.

 Many attacks on cloud infrastructure seek to misuse deployed resources, which leads to an unnecessary spike in usage and cost.